januhub/amazon-ui-repo-playwright/readme.md

 ### Total price verification through quantity and price

-1. In product description It select **random quantity each time in product description page** and calculates to expected total price through quantity and product price
+1. In product description page It selects **random quantity each time** and calculates to expected total price through quantity and product price
 2. Once it goes to Cart Page it verifies the `expected total price` with `actual total price`